masardon/caddycode/readme.md

         Hi username!
 You've successfully authenticated, but Github does not provide shell access.

 * Create a new repository in our Github account and follow the instructions to start using newly created repository.
+* We can also authorize our Code Server using the built-in Github Authentication extension.